 - Convene an open meeting with Libraries faculty and staff in the fall semester.
 Report issues and recommendations for action to SenEx by 12/1/15.

 - FY2017 Committee.
 According to the Open Access Policy for University of Kansas Scholars, that policy should be reviewed every three years.
 The policy was last revised and updated in FY2014.

 In addition to a general report on the level of acceptance of this policy and issues encountered in getting it established, the review should address the following:

 - How well it has been accepted by publishers, which publishers do not support the policy, and whether this has contributed to researchers being unable to put their work in the repository;

 - The percentage of the faculty who are participating;

 - Whether there are particular disciplines or research areas that are “underrepresented” in the repository.

-- Continue to monitor the effects of the recent library reorganization.
-Identify major changes in the services to all campuses of the university community and report these changes to SenEx.
+- FY2017 Committee.
+In accordance with the recommendation of the Libraries Committee 2015 final report, continue to monitor the effects of the recent library reorganization.
+Identify major changes in the services to all campuses the university community and report these changes to SenEx.

-- Monitor the effects of the “Changing for Excellence” centralization of all University IT resources and services.
+- Continue to monitor the effects of the “Changing for Excellence” centralization of all University IT resources and services.
 Review in detail both the support and resources that are provided to the Libraries, and the support and resources that the Libraries need to operate effectively and optimally.